MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/teams-ip-phones.md

 For a list of certified Teams Rooms on Android systems, see [Teams Rooms certified hardware](../rooms/certified-hardware.md).

-For a list of supported app and firmware versions for Teams Rooms on Android systems, see [](../rooms/android-app-firmware.md).
+For a list of supported app and firmware versions for Teams Rooms on Android systems, see [Teams Rooms on Android app and firmware versions](../rooms/android-app-firmware.md).

 ## Certified Teams Displays